JoshuaGrams/tiny-qbn/README.md

 sticky=false>>` or `<<removecard "title" always=true>>` (pass
 `false` as the optional second argument to remove only single-use cards).

+* Tags starting with `req-` are requirements which must all be met for the card to be visible.

 * A passage tagged with `req-variableName` requires the variable to have a non-empty value (something other than zero, `false`,